 - It improves the overall look of the structure.

 - It reduces the need for other repair or rehabilitation work.

 - Also, protects the walls of the structure from adverse weather.

 - It improves the structural strength of the building.

 Disadvantages of Pointing:

-- In winter, the moist brickwork freezes, rotting.
+- In winter, the moist brickwork freezes and rotting.

-- Pointing is responsible for the terrible damage to various walls.
+- It is responsible for the terrible damage to various walls.

 Also read: Grouting, Waterproofing & Damp Proofing